defi-wonderland/handbook/sites/wonderland/docs/development/research/onboarding/knowledge-base/core/evm.md

 ## The Network

 While the EVM and the blockchain provide Ethereum's computational and data-security layers, **the network** is what ties it all together globally.
-Nodes discover each other, exchange transactions, and synchronize new blocks—ensuring a single coherent state.
+Nodes discover each other, exchange transactions, and synchronize new blocks, ensuring a single coherent state.

 ### The P2P Layer